Nova Scotia Black and First Nations Graduate Entrance Scholarships

 - Students must have been accepted into a Dalhousie Graduate program administered by the Faculty of Graduate Studies, with an admission GPA of 3.3 (B+) or higher.
-Admission GPAs are based on the last two years (six terms) of undergraduate study.
+Admission GPAs are based on the last two years (six terms) of full-time academic study.

-- Candidates who hold other scholarships of any kind, including scholarships internal and external to Dalhousie University, will receive the Indigenous Black and First Nations Graduate Entrance Scholarship as a "top-up award" to their other scholarship, the total not exceeding $15,000 per academic year or $5,000 per term.
+- Candidates who hold other scholarships of any kind, including scholarships internal and external to Dalhousie University, will receive the Indigenous Black and First Nations Graduate Entrance Scholarship as a "top-up award" to their other scholarship, the total not exceeding $20,000/year for Master’s or $30,000/year for Doctoral students.

 - Recipients of this scholarship must begin full-time academic study at Dalhousie in the academic year for which it has been awarded.

 - The scholarship is renewable for a maximum of one year (three academic terms) for students maintaining good standing in the first year of their program.